If you had nasal surgery that produced undesirable results or created new breathing problems, a revision rhinoplasty with Dr. Shapiro can help.

-Revision nasal surgery is a specialized procedure that repairs or improves a patient’s results from initial surgery.
-Some patients have remaining cosmetic problems to correct, such as a saddle nose deformity, polly beak deformity or a nose top that is pinched.
-Functional issues can also result from nasal surgery, such as nasal blockage or trouble breathing.
-Revision surgery in Scottsdale can correct both cosmetic and functional issues.
+Revision rhinoplasty is a specialized procedure that repairs or improves the results of an initial surgery.
+Some Scottsdale patients have remaining cosmetic problems to correct, such as a saddle nose deformity, polly beak deformity or a pinched nasal tip.
+Functional issues can also result from a poorly performed nose job, such as a nasal blockage or trouble breathing.

-Dr. Shapiro, a Scottsdale plastic surgeon, understands that a patient seeking this procedure are disappointed with their previous experience, nervous and emotional.
-Dr. Shapiro will work with you to determine what the previous surgeon did, typically with previous operative notes, and explain what may be done to revise the surgery and what you can expect.
-Dr. Shapiro will take photos of your nose and use computer imaging to show you what you can expect.
-Dr. Shapiro recommends you bring in photos to illustrate the results you hope for.
+Dr. Shapiro, a leading Scottsdale plastic surgeon, understands that a patient seeking this procedure is disappointed with their previous experience, nervous and emotional.
+As such, he will work with you to determine what went wrong during the initial surgery and what can be done to revise the results.
+He will take photos of your nose and use computer imaging to illustrate your expected results.
+To aid in this process, Dr. Shapiro will ask you to bring in photos that serve as inspiration for your new nose.

-Surgical treatment depends on the nature of the problem.
-A nose that appears distorted or with an uneven tip typically requires manipulation of the cartilage and enhancement with a cartilage graft.
-If too much cartilage has been removed during a primary procedure, a very common problem, a graft will be necessary.
+The surgical process depends on the nature of the problem.
+A nose that appears distorted or has an uneven tip typically requires manipulation of the cartilage and enhancement with a graft.
+If too much cartilage has been removed during the primary procedure, a graft will be necessary.

-In some cases, the nose may appear too large after the first surgery, in many cases due to excess cartilage or bone that must be modified or even scar tissue that must be removed.
-Some patients also have a bony hump persisting after rhinoplasty, which must be taken done for a more refined appearance.
+In some cases, the nose may appear too large after the first surgery.
+This is often due to excess cartilage or bone that must be modified or even scar tissue that must be removed.
+Some of our Scottsdale patients also have a bony hump that persists after their nose job, which must be addressed for a more refined appearance.

-After a first rhinoplasty, some patients develop breathing problems that may be due to internal collapse of the cartilage or bone that make up the nasal passages.
+After the initial surgery, some patients develop breathing problems.
+This can be due to the internal collapse of the cartilage or bone within the nasal passages.
 This issue can be fixed by placing cartilage grafts or modifying the bone structure to create a larger canal for breathing that does not modify the external appearance of the patient’s nose.